Chivalry: Ten Commandments of Chivalry

+In fact, there is no such medieval list.
+Gautier's effort was a series of moral bullet points he abstracted from his broad reading of 12th and 13th century romances.

 Literary chivalry and historical reality

-Supporters of chivalry have assumed since the late medieval period that there was a time in the past when chivalry was a living institution, when men acted chivalrically, when chivalry was alive and not dead, the imitation of which period would much improve the present.
+Supporters of chivalry have assumed since the late medieval period that there was a time in the past when chivalry was a living institution, when men acted chivalrously, the imitation of which period would much improve the present.

-With the birth of modern historical and literary research, scholars have found that however far back in time "The Age of Chivalry" is searched for, it is always further in the past, even back to the Roman Empire.
+However, with the birth of modern historical and literary research, scholars have found that however far back in time "The Age of Chivalry" is searched for, it is always further in the past, even back to the Roman Empire.
 From Jean Charles Léonard de Sismondi:

 We must not confound chivalry with the feudal system.
 The feudal system may be called the real life of the period of which we are treating, possessing its advantages and inconveniences, its virtues and its vices.
 Chivalry, on the contrary, is the ideal world, such as it existed in the imaginations of the romance writers.
 Its essential character is devotion to woman and to honour.

 Sismondi alludes to the fictitious Arthurian romances about the imaginary Court of King Arthur when taken as factual presentations of a historical age of chivalry.
 He continues:

 The more closely we look into history, the more clearly shall we perceive that the system of chivalry is an invention almost entirely poetical.
 It is impossible to distinguish the countries in which it is said to have prevailed.
-It is always represented as distant from us both in time and place, and whilst the contemporary historians give us a clear, detailed, and complete account of the vices of the court and the great, of the ferocity or corruption of the nobles, and of the servility of the people, we are astonished to find the poets, after a long lapse of time, adorning the very same ages with the most splendid fictions of grace, virtue, and loyalty.
-The romance writers of the twelfth century placed the age of chivalry in the time of Charlemagne.
-The period when these writers existed, is the time pointed out by Francis I. At the present day [about 1810], we imagine we can still see chivalry flourishing in the persons of Du Guesclin and Bayard, under Charles V and Francis I. But when we come to examine either the one period or the other, although we find in each some heroic spirits, we are forced to confess that it is necessary to antedate the age of chivalry, at least three or four centuries before any period of authentic history.
+It is always represented as distant from us both in time and place, and whilst the contemporary historians give us a clear, detailed, and complete account of the vices of the court and the great, of the ferocity or corruption of the nobles, and of the servility of the people, we are astonished to find the poets, after a long lapse of time, adorning the very same ages with the most splendid fictions of grace, virtue, and loyalty.... we are forced to confess that it is necessary to antedate the age of chivalry, at least three or four centuries before any period of authentic history.